gasking/gasking.github.io/_pages/about.md

 #  &#x1F393; About Me
-I am currently pursuing my M.S. degree at Yangtze University (09/2023 – present).
-Previously, I received my B.S.  degree from Xiangnan University (09/2018-06/2022), under the supervision of Professor [Dong Liu (刘东)](https://promisedong.github.io/).

-My primary research area focuses on **Low-Level Vision** tasks, specifically **Low-Light Image Enhancement** **(LLIE)**, *where achieving strong generalization capability is the core problem we aim to address*.
-During my time as an **assistant research** fellow, I also conducted parallel research in other directions, including **Domain Adaptation** (with an emphasis on **High-Resolution Remote Sensing Imagery** and multi-source domain adaptation) and **Medical Image Segmentation** (targeting highly complex and variable clinical scenarios, where I achieved strong generalization performance across multiple medical datasets).
-I am currently applying for **Ph.D.** programs in **Computer Science**.
+<p style="text-align: justify;">I am currently pursuing a Ph.D. degree at the School of Computer Science and Engineering, Central South University(CSU), under the supervision of Prof. [Kehua Guo (郭克华)](https://faculty.csu.edu.cn/guokehua/zh_CN/index.htm).
+My current research focuses on **image representation learning in complex scenarios**, with particular interests in **low-light image enhancement** and **image restoration** under degraded conditions.
+Over the past several years, I have also worked as a **Research Assistant at the Hunan Provincial Engineering Research Center for Advanced Embedded Computing and Intelligent Medical Systems**, where I conducted research on high-level vision tasks, particularly semantic segmentation, as well as domain adaptation.</p>

 For collaborations or inquiries, please feel free to contact me via email.
 #  &#128227; News
 - *06/2025*: &nbsp; &#127881; &#127881; One paper about Segmentation (*Fourier-Based Learning for Medical Image Segmentation*) accepted to ***KBS 2025***.
 - *05/2025*: &nbsp; &#127881; &#127881; One paper about Domain Adapation (*Uncertainty Entropy, Pseudo-Label learning*) accepted to ***TGRS 2025***.